 As a student at the University of Skövde, it is important to often look at your schedule in TimeEdit and Canvas to see if there are any changes.

 Opening hours on Campus

 The University's crisis group

 The University's crisis group has reconciliations about the situation.
-The group also has contact with the municipality of Skövde, other universities and with medical officer at the hospital.
-The crisis group continuously updates the information on MAP and the Student Portal.
+The group also has contact with the municipality of Skövde, other universities and with medical officer at the hospital in Skövde.
+The crisis group continously updates the information on Staff Portal and the Student Portal.